Table of Contents

 Atrial septal defects have an estimated incidence of between 0.67 to 2.1 per 1000 live births, which makes them the second most common form of congenital heart disease.
 The most common form of atrial septal defects is a secundum atrial septal defect which is identified in up to 90 % of cases.
 Sinus venosus and primum atrial septal defects are equally responsible for the remainder of the cases.

 Atrial septal defects are associated with low mortality and morbidity.
 The mortality rate of atrial septal defects is estimated to be around 1 %.

-Infants with large atrial septal defects but no patent ductus arteriosus or ventricular septal defects usually are symptomatic and can have a failure to thrive.
-Atrial septal defects have been also associated with an increased risk of atrial arrhythmias such as atrial fibrillation.
-Atrial septal defects are twice more common in girls compared to boys.
+Infants with large atrial septal defects but no patent ductus arteriosus or ventricular septal defects usually are symptomatic and can fail to thrive.
+Atrial septal defects have also been associated with an increased risk of atrial arrhythmias such as atrial fibrillation.
+Atrial septal defects are twice more common in girls than in boys.